Lumek179/fastapi-azure/README.md

-# FastAPI - Azure SQL API Project (English Version)
+# FastAPI - Azure SQL API Project

 This project implements a REST API using **FastAPI**, connected to an **Azure SQL** database.
 Its main goal is to streamline the upload, validation, storage, and querying of employee hiring data across departments and jobs.